schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/downloads.md

 If you would like to use SchemaCrawler without installing it, you can explore the SchemaCrawler command-line with a live tutorial on [Katacoda](https://www.katacoda.com/schemacrawler).
 The Katacoda tutorial works from within any browser with no software or plugins needed.

 If you need to use SchemaCrawler locally, you have a number of options.
 You can [download SchemaCrawler releases with tutorials from GitHub.](https://github.com/sualeh/SchemaCrawler/releases).
 You can install the SchemaCrawler Interactive Shell using platform-specific installers downloaded from [schemacrawler/SchemaCrawler-Installers](https://github.com/schemacrawler/SchemaCrawler-Installers).
-For Windows, SchemaCrawler is also available via the [Scoop command-line installer](https://scoop.sh/), [Chocolatey package manager](https://community.chocolatey.org/packages/schemacrawler), as well as via [Microsoft Windows Package Manager, winget](https://docs.microsoft.com/en-us/windows/package-manager/).
+For Windows, SchemaCrawler is also available via the [Scoop command-line installer](https://scoop.sh/), [Chocolatey package manager](https://community.chocolatey.org/packages/schemacrawler), [SDKMan](https://sdkman.io/sdks#schemacrawler), as well as via [Microsoft Windows Package Manager, winget](https://docs.microsoft.com/en-us/windows/package-manager/).

 If you want to use SchemaCrawler as a library, and in your build, all jars are in the [Central Repository](https://search.maven.org/search?q=g:us.fatehi%20a:schemacrawler*).
 They can be used as dependencies in [Gradle](https://gradle.org/) or [Apache Maven](https://maven.apache.org/) projects, or with any other build system that supports the Central Repository.
-SchemaCrawler reports can be incorporated into Apache Maven builds with the [SchemaCrawler Report Maven Plugin](https://github.com/schemacrawler/SchemaCrawler-Report-Maven-Plugin) and into the GitHub Actions workflow with the [SchemaCrawler Action](https://github.com/schemacrawler/SchemaCrawler-Action).
+SchemaCrawler reports can be incorporated into Apache Maven builds with the [SchemaCrawler Report Maven Plugin](https://github.com/schemacrawler/SchemaCrawler-Report-Maven-Plugin) and into the GitHub Actions workflow with the [SchemaCrawler Action](https://github.com/schemacrawler/SchemaCrawler-Action) or in [GitLab pipelines](https://gitlab.com/sualeh/schemacrawler-action-usage-example/-/pipelines).
 If you would like to extend SchemaCrawler with plugins for a certain database, create new database lints, or create a new command, use the [starter projects to create new SchemaCrawler plugins](https://github.com/schemacrawler/SchemaCrawler-Plugins-Starter) on GitHub.

 [Pre-packaged SchemaCrawler Docker images](https://hub.docker.com/r/schemacrawler/schemacrawler/) are available on Docker Hub.